antongolub/yarn-audit-fix/README.md

 With a single flow, the flow abstraction itself is gone: `getFlow`, the `TFlow` / `TStage` types, and the optional custom-flow argument to `run` / `runSync` are removed.
 Call `run(flags)` / `runSync(flags)` — the patch pipeline is inlined.
 The individual stages are still exported if you want to assemble your own.

 Adds first-class Yarn 4+ support ([#248](https://github.com/antongolub/yarn-audit-fix/issues/248)).
-The bespoke v1/v2 lockfile adapters are replaced with [`@antongolub/lockfile`](https://github.com/antongolub/lockfile), which auto-detects every yarn schema in the wild (classic + berry v4–v10).
-The audit-output parser now handles both the legacy yarn 2/3 `{advisories: …}` shape and yarn 4's NDJSON tree format, deriving `patched_versions` from the `Vulnerable Versions` upper bound when the field is absent.
-Lockfile entries are mutated via the canonical graph model (edge-redirect) rather than the legacy in-place version-rewrite — descriptor keys may merge in the output (e.g. `"lodash@npm:4.17.21, lodash@npm:4.17.20":`), which is semantically equivalent and reconciled by the subsequent `yarn install --mode=update-lockfile`.
+The bespoke v1/v2 lockfile adapters are replaced with [`@antongolub/lockfile`](https://github.com/antongolub/lockfile), which auto-detects every yarn schema (classic + berry v4–v10).
+The audit parser handles both the yarn 2/3 `{advisories: …}` shape and yarn 4's NDJSON, deriving `patched_versions` from `Vulnerable Versions` when the field is absent.
+Entries are patched via graph edge-redirect instead of in-place rewrite; merged descriptor keys (e.g. `"lodash@npm:4.17.21, lodash@npm:4.17.20":`) are reconciled by the following `yarn install`.

 ### ^10.0.0
 v10 bumps the pkg deps and requires NodeJS v14.

 ### ^9.0.0
-v9 brings experimental Yarn 2+ lockfiles support, so the previous behaviour (when `yaf` parsing failure may be used to detect them) has been changed.
+v9 adds experimental Yarn 2+ lockfile support and changes how lockfiles are detected (no longer via parse failure).

 ### ^8.0.0
-From v8 the library does not contain **npm** dependency, so the system default is used instead.
-If necessary you can:
+From v8 the library no longer bundles **npm**, so the system default is used instead.
+If needed, you can:
 * Install the required npm version and provide a custom path via [CLI](#cli) / [ENV](#env) / [JS API](#js-api)
 * Use a pinch of **npx** magic: `npm_config_yes=true YAF_NPM_PATH=local npx -p yarn-audit-fix -p npm@8 -c yarn-audit-fix`

 ### ^7.0.0
-Following the deps, converted to ESM.
-So legacy `require` API has been dropped since v7.0.0.
-Use the shiny new `import` instead or try your luck with [esm-hook](https://www.npmjs.com/package/@qiwi/esm).
-CLI works as before.
+Converted to ESM along with its deps, so the legacy `require` API was dropped in v7.
+Use `import` instead, or try [esm-hook](https://www.npmjs.com/package/@qiwi/esm).
+The CLI works as before.
 ```js
 // const {run} = require('yarn-audit-fix') turns into
 import {run} from 'yarn-audit-fix'